-HUMN1006 Short Writings and Genres 42.0 Hours
+HUMN1006 Exploring Literature 42.0 Hours

-This course examines short literary texts such as short stories, poems, and essays from various periods and world regions.
-Students focus on elements and conventions of literary traditions, and they explore the way in which these forms of writing contribute to our understanding of life's issues.
-Students are also introduced to several approaches that demonstrate the different ways to interpret texts.
+Students examine short literary texts such as short stories, poems, and essays from various periods and world regions.
+Students focus on elements and conventions of literary traditions and explore the way in which these forms of writing contribute to our understanding of life's issues.
+Students learn approaches to analyzing texts.